PlusLabNLP/Dialogue_System_Hackathon/README.md

 ### Environment Creation
-Create a new environment from the webdemo.yml file webdemo.yml file includes all the necessary libraries and packages to run the demo.
+Create a new environment from the webdemo.yml file webdemo.yml file which includes all the necessary libraries and packages to run the demo.

 ## Load the models
 We have four pretrained models that should be loaded to run the demo: